wparkulo/portfolio/finalproject_WendyParkulo.md

 ![Storyboard](https://user-images.githubusercontent.com/73760381/100803535-51f7ce00-33f9-11eb-8174-2b551229b817.png)

-The wireframes of the data visualizations are the same as above except I made a new variation of the first visualization after receiving feedback during class that higher bars in a bar charts are generally seen as a good thing (the more the merrier) so it was not immediately clear that the USA being mostly white is a bad thing.
+The wireframes of the data visualizations are the same as above except I made a new variation of the first visualization after receiving feedback during class that higher bars in a bar chart are generally seen as a good thing (the more the merrier) so it was not immediately clear that the USA being mostly white is a bad thing.
 Therefore, I opted to created a pair of pie charts instead as you can see in more detail below.

 ![Pie charts](https://user-images.githubusercontent.com/73760381/100804012-1b6e8300-33fa-11eb-80a8-a21a091e52f5.jpg)

 ## User Research Protocol

-I hope to reach arts administrators theatregoers with my story.
-Therefore, I chose to research out to classmates in my program to interview.
+I hope to reach arts administrators and theatregoers with my story.
+Therefore, I chose to research out to classmates in my Arts Management program to interview.

 I had three main goals that I wanted to achieve with my interviews.
 I wanted to know if my classmates thought the story was cohesive, complete, and effective.